-The plugin comes with the ability to create separate restaurant menu sections.
+This restaurant plugin comes with the ability to create separate menu sections.
 This allows you to divide a menu into multiple parts, making it more clear for your customers.
 You can even include a note for a section (e.g. “All items in this section come with salad or fries.”).
 Some examples of menu sections you can create are:

 - Main Course